Eric is a former football player, former youth football coach, and lifelong student of the game.

 Your living room erupts with cheers until you realize in horror that the man carrying the ball is the punter.
 Your home and the stadium fall silent as the defense runs him down, takes the ball from him, and gives him both a wedgie and a wet willie before crushing him into the turf.

 Hours later, as you sit in your darkened living room staring at the wall amid a mess of stale snack chips and empty cans, you can’t help but wonder, why do punters hold for field goals?

 I mean, punters are great at punting, but anyone can hold for a field goal.
 Don’t you want someone back there who can do something with the ball if the play falls apart?
 How about a backup quarterback, or a speedy wide receiver?
 At least give your team a chance if something goes wrong.

 Some teams do have backup quarterbacks hold for field goals for that very reason, but in the NFL the punter is almost always a better choice.

 Teams can carry 53 players, plus a 10-man practice squad.
 That’s a total of 63 potential players, but only 46 are allowed to dress for a game.
 This means teams must make some tough decisions regarding how many of each position player they want to trot out there on Sunday.

 Most teams only dress two quarterbacks for each game.
 That's a starter who gets most of the reps during the week, and a backup who had better be paying attention.
 Neither of those guys has a lot of time to mess around with special teams.

-Sure you could dress a third quarterback, but the punter is already dressing for the game, and doesn’t need to be so involved in the game plan.
-Which brings us to point number two:
+Sure you could dress a third quarterback, but the punter is already dressing for the game and doesn’t need to be so involved in the game plan.
+This brings us to point number two: